 - improve his fine motor skills and handwriting readiness.

 Isaac’s mother Anita, who is his child representative, asks us to fund an iPad and the cost of the applications.
-She supports her request with Isaac’s therapist’s written recommendation on apps, a quote for the apps and a separate quote for an iPad.
+She supports her request with Isaac’s therapist’s written recommendation on apps, and information about the likely cost of an iPad and the apps.

 - Isaac needs the iPad and apps solely and directly as a result of his disability needs

-- there are other options to help Isaac to manage his sensory needs, remember his daily routine and improve his fine motor and handwriting skills, such as a paper diary to manage his schedule and practice his handwriting
+- there are other options to help Isaac to manage his sensory needs, remember his daily routine and improve his fine motor and handwriting skills, for example a paper diary to manage his schedule and practice his handwriting

 - the iPad and apps are best practice supports for Isaac’s needs, particularly since the therapist has tried other options, and detailed the outcome of these before recommending the apps

-- the iPad is something that would be reasonably expected for his family to provide or whether it is most appropriately funded by us
+- the iPad is something that would be reasonable to expect his family to provide or whether it is most appropriately funded by us

 - the iPad and apps are value for money when compared with cost and longevity of other items, such as diaries, written checklists or self-managed sensory exercises, which could achieve the same result.